Parvis

 'A rising star on the piano sky' (ARD)

-Parvis made his debut at Laeiszhalle Hamburg in 2015 upon winning the Federal Jugend musiziert competition in Germany.
+Parvis has performed with the Bremen Philharmonics under the baton of Marko Letonja, with the Jena Philharmonics under the baton of Markus Frank, with Musica Viva Orchestra under the baton of Nicolas Hrudnik, with Wratislavia Chamber Orchestra, Circle Symphony Orchestra, and others.
+In 2025, Parvis performed Pierre Boulez’s Sur Incises at Bradshaw Hall and CBSO Centre Birmingham under the baton of Daniele Rosina, making him one of only very few pianists to perform the work, which is notorious for its extreme difficulty.
+Parvis made his debut at Laeiszhalle Hamburg in 2015 upon winning the Federal Jugend Musiziert Competition.
 In 2016, he made his debut at the Wiener Saal Salzburg in 2016, following the prizewinner’s selection of the International Summer Academy Mozarteum in co-operation with the Salzburg Festival.
-He now calls many other national and international stages home, such as Die Glocke Bremen, Federal Chancellery Berlin, Villa Medici Giulini Milan, Gnessin Auditorium Moscow, the Old War Office London, the Kaufman Center and Klavierhaus in New York City.
-He has also given lecture recitals at the ConVivial Foundation Wiesbaden.
-In 2021, Parvis founded the series Salonkonzerte at Villa Ichon, where he presents exceptionally talented musicians in an informal, Schubertiade-type salon atmosphere, thus making classical music more accessible to wider audiences.
+Parvis now calls national and international stages in over 30 countries home, such as Die Glocke Bremen, Federal Chancellery Berlin, Villa Medici Giulini Milan, Gnessin Institute Moscow, the Old War Office London, the Kaufman Center and Klavierhaus in New York City.
+He has also given lecture recitals at the ConVivial Foundation Wiesbaden and Villa Ichon Bremen.

 ‘Hejazi impressed everyone in the sold-out concert hall with his immaculate precision of technique, his fine and nuanced touch and refreshing musical wit.
 A great young virtuoso who is also a wonderful poet at the piano.
 Truly captivating’